Northern cassowary: Phylogeny

-Casuariidae is the family of the northern cassowary.
-There are only four members, three of which are Cassowaries; the other, the only remaining species of emu.
-All are similar.
-Emus were classified in a different family until it was decided that they are similar enough to the cassowaries that they could be classified in the same family.
-All four members of the Casuariidae are large flightless birds.
+Northern cassowaries are members of the family Casuariidae, of which there are only four extant members: Three of them being the Cassowaries; the other the last remaining extant species of emu.
+All present superficial similarities, along being large flightless birds.
 The northern cassowary and the emu share homologous features.
 For example, both have a blue patch of colour on their face/neck, but the functions of these differ.
 The emu's patch is of a paler colour and is used as a form of camouflage where it is located.
 The northern cassowary's patch of blue is brighter, and is used for attracting mates.

+An alternate classification was proposed in 2014 by Mitchell et al., based on analysis of mitochondrial DNA.
+This splits off the Casuariidae into their own order, the Casuariformes, and includes only the cassowaries in the family Casuariidae, placing the emus in their own family, Dromaiidae.